-BLKB also holds a participation in the digital wealth manager True Wealth AG, which reached its next milestone in 2022 with the launch of a digital pillar 3a solution.
+To offer its customers new and alternative opportunities in the investment business and to strengthen BLKB, the bank forges strategic participations and partnerships.
+It holds a participation in the digital wealth manager True Wealth AG, which reached its next milestone in 2022 with the launch of a digital pillar 3a solution.
 In the reporting period, the direct lending platform swisspeers AG, in which BLKB is a strategic investor, further established itself as an important digital platform for alternative financing opportunities for SMEs in Switzerland.

 Under the sustainability partnership with Geneva-based private bank Lombard Odier, the first joint product was launched in 2022: the "BLKB-LO Future Shift Global Equities Fund" invests in the best companies worldwide that actively favour the transition to a sustainable economy.
 It combines BLKB's local orientation with Lombard Odier's global outlook, thus creating a diversified financial product that is geared to the needs of customers.